React is so confusing it feels like magic. I never know why things are happening.

 As React grows and matures, one thing is becoming very clear.
 React is pushing you to use a framework more and more and by far the most popular React framework is Next.js.

-If you want to really set yourself apart in the job market, you will need to know Next.js which is why the Premium Package includes a full Next.js course (alongside all the other premium content such as bonus projects).
+If you want to really set yourself apart in the job market, you will need to know Next.js which is why the Premium Package includes a full Next.js course (alongside all the other premium content such as the amazing bonus project).
 This course will take you from knowing nothing about Next.js to being able to build your own complex Next.js projects.

-This course will cover every Next.js concept you need to know, such as, routing, server-side rendering, and APIs using the same exercise driven approach as the rest of this React course.
+This course will cover every Next.js concept you need to know, such as, routing, server actions, server-side rendering, and APIs using the same exercise driven approach as the rest of React Simplified.

 If you want to learn React quickly in the most straight-forward way, this is the course for you!
 Not only does Kyle use the latest tech and concepts, but he delivers the material in a way that's easy to understand and quickly grasp.